Originally packaged with: Playmates The Savage Dragon and Jim Lee’s TMNT toylines

 Infamously among collectors, Leonardo never got a figure released in the toyline.
 But, once you see how Jim Lee designed him, in that inexplicably red spandex bodysuit with those ridiculously dorky metal “ear wings”, perhaps it was an act of mercy on the part of Playmates.
 A prototype of the toy WAS produced and displayed at the 1995 Toy Fair, however:

 Larsen manages to work all the toys from the line-up into this comic, including the two versions of Officer Dragon (uniform and “battle damage”).
 It’s all contrived and stupid, but par for the course with toy pack-in material, to be fair.
-Artwise, well, he has to try and draw Jim Lee’s TMNT and make them look cool, so he was predestined to fail the moment he sharpened his pencil.
+Artwise, well, he and Dooney had to try and draw Jim Lee’s TMNT and make them look cool, so they were predestined to fail the moment they sharpened their pencils.

 The catalogue section in the back of the comic features two pages: one describing the Savage Dragon line (created to tie-in with the short-lived USA cartoon series) and one describing the Jim Lee’s TMNT line.
-I found the rationalization for the TMNT line to be pretty flimsy and borderline offensive as a literate individual, as it’s a paragraph claiming that at very long last the Turtles have “rediscovered their comic book roots”.
+I found the rationalization for the TMNT line to be pretty flimsy, as it’s a paragraph claiming that at very long last the Turtles have “rediscovered their comic book roots”.
 So, despite the fact that between 1984 and 1995 the Turtles had had at least one comic book in continuous publication at all times, it took Jim Lee and his generic '90s superhero template to reunite the characters with their “comic book roots”?

 Don’t make me gag.